MartenThompson/colab_spellcheck/README.md

 ### TODO

 Pin old version and provide instructions so people can keep using it if they have a GrammarBot key (paid).

+Make feedback templates or GitHub issues to organize the improvement of non-words being deny listed and real words allowed.